dqt/tacklebox/README.md

 POP penetration testing toolkit

+Loads email accounts and credentials from text file and parses messages for matching strings or regex.

-Load accounts, regex to search, etc from text files Pretty directory based output
+Pretty directory based output.

-Clean and organize lists
+Cleans and organizes account lists.

+Built in Yahoo, Gmail, and Hotmail functionality or custom POP details.

 Ugly uncommented code.
 Not meant to be public.
-Written using classes rather than pythonic methods as a testament to Java (lulz)